wttech/gradle-aem-plugin/docs/package-plugin.md

 Provides CRX package related tasks: `packageCompose`, `packageDeploy`, `packageActivate`, `packagePurge` etc.

-Should be applied to all projects that are composing CRX packages from _JCR content only_.
+Should be applied to all projects that are composing CRX packages.

 To apply plugin use snippet: